apuder/sdltrs-trs-io/README.md

 ## SDL2

 The [SDL2] branch contains only the SDL2 version with texture rendering support.
-This version should be stable but is also considered as *experimental*, so the SDL2 binaries and packages above are build on the *master* branch ...
+It should be considered as *experimental*, so the SDL2 binaries and packages above are build on the *master* branch ...

 ## Screenshots